David Geffen Hall: 21st-century renovation

 Plans for the hall's renovation were accelerated after Lincoln Center closed in March 2020 due to the COVID-19 pandemic in New York City.
 In mid-2020, Borda announced that because of pandemic-related cancellations of performances, Lincoln Center would commence preliminary renovation work on the Hall before the Philharmonic's planned return to performances on January 6, The orchestra later canceled all scheduled performances at the Hall through June 13, 2021.
 On October 3, 2022, the main concert hall was renamed the Wu Tsai Theater in honor of a $50 million donation from Joseph Tsai and Clara Wu Tsai.
 The hall reopened on October 8, 2022, following a $550 million renovation.
+The renovation received a 2026 design award from the American Institute of Architects' New York chapter.